 Custom imports are a powerful and flexible tool to ingest many kinds of data from custom sources.

-Custom imports are a powerful and flexible feature in Metrics for News and Source Matters that enables you to import information from various data sources.
-Often this feature is used to import real-time or historical data that originates from data services other than common analytics services or RSS feeds.
+Often, this feature is used to import real-time or historical data that originates from data services other than common analytics services or RSS feeds.
 The feature will programmatically retrieve an import file from a source of your choice and add its contents to MFN according to the settings you configure.

 There are three types of custom imports:

-• Analytics: Import metrics for each article.
+- Analytics: Import metrics for each article.
 Columns in the spreadsheet can be matched to any metric that exists in the application.
 Data in a custom import should always represent the all-time total engagement with the given article.
 Data imported from a custom import will completely replace and override any pre-existing data for an article with the number specified in the import file.

-• Content: As an alternative to RSS feeds, a custom import can provide similar information and it will be imported through the exact same methods that feeds are imported through, including autotagging of new content.
+- Content: As an alternative to RSS feeds, a custom import can provide similar information and it will be imported through the exact same methods that feeds are imported through, including autotagging of new content.

-• Authors: A spreadsheet of author names to import as known author identities.
+- Authors: A spreadsheet of author names to import as known author identities.
 Columns can also specify the Author Type and/or the Team that the author should be assigned to.
 This is usually the most efficient way to initially set up all of a property’s authors, author types and teams in one step.

 See below for applicable importing file formats, data sources, and instructions to get started.
-If you have questions, email team@metricsfornews.com for assistance.

 Supported File Formats and Data Sources